Miserlou/Zappa/README.md

 You can also invoke interpretable Python 2.7 or Python 3.6 strings directly by using `--raw`, like so:

     $ zappa invoke production "print 1 + 2 + 3" --raw

+For instance, it can come in handy if you want to create your first `superuser` on a RDS database running in a VPC (like Serverless Aurora):
+    $ zappa invoke staging "from django.contrib.auth import get_user_model; User = get_user_model(); User.objects.create_superuser('username', 'email', 'password')" --raw

 ### Django Management Commands